Mark Boyer: College career

-Boyer played college football for the USC Trojans.
-He graduated from USC in 1985 with a bachelor of science in business administration.
-While at USC, Mark was a four-year letterman, in football helping lead the way to a Pac-10 championship in 1984 and a win over Ohio State in the 1985 Rose Bowl.
+Boyer played college football at the University of Southern California.
+He graduated in 1985 with a bachelor of science in business administration.
+While at USC, Mark was a four-year letterman in football, helping lead the Trojans to a Pac-10 championship in 1984 and a win over Ohio State in the 1985 Rose Bowl.

 Professional career

 Boyer played tight end from 1985 to 1992 for the Indianapolis Colts and New York Jets of the NFL.

-In 1985, Mark was drafted 229th overall in the ninth round by the Colts as a tight end and played for the Colts for 5 years.
+In 1985, Mark was selected 229th overall in the ninth round by the Colts as a tight end and played for the Colts for 5 years.
 In 1990, he signed with the Jets as a free agent and played another 3 years.
 Boyer was known as a prolific blocker, helping Eric Dickerson lead the NFL in rushing in 1988 and the Jets to be a top 5 NFL rushing team in 1990 and 1991.
 Solid hands helped him catch 170 passes for over 1,500 yards and 6 touchdowns through 114 career games.
 After 8 seasons in the NFL, Mark retired in 1994 due to a back injury.